 I previously used a Carter D-10 for teaching.
 This instrument was built with 8 pedals and 5 knee levers (I added the LKL2).
 It was one of the last Carters produced.
 The beautiful sunburst body was finished by Mark Giles, and the guitar was built in Canada by Al Brisco.
 It has the 4 raise, 2 lower changer that was typical of late model Carters.
 I no longer own this guitar – the notes below the chart were written in 2016.

 I didn’t use a half-stop knee lever – I lower the 2nd string D# to C# on the 1st pedal instead.
-This also allows me to use it with the E lowers (RKL) for pentatonic blues riffs.
+This also allowed me to use it with the E lowers (RKL) for pentatonic blues riffs.
 To me, having the standard A B C pedals on P2, P3 and P4 is more comfortable ergonomically.

 This guitar has tunable splits, which means that I could combine LKR and P3 to get a tunable G note on the middle G#, or combine LKV with P2 or P4 for a tunable C note on the middle B string.
 Tunable splits are a feature that you don’t find on older steel guitars.

 The back neck is tuned to D6th, a step higher than the standard C6th, to match my Sierra S-10.
 The standard back neck P4 changes are missing – the pedal would have been too stiff with the addition of the E9th changes.
 Instead, I added a single half-step raise in the middle F#.
-This gives me the open strings of the Dobro G tuning for bluegrass hammer-ons and pull-offs.
+This gave me the open strings of the Dobro G tuning for bluegrass hammer-ons and pull-offs.